 Melissa M. Reed was born in Fort Carson, Colorado but declares Charleston, South Carolina, as home.
 She is a proud Army Brat who has been a resident in NC since 1981.
 She graduated from Fayetteville State University with her B.S. in Psychology.
 She is a lifelong learner who earned her Master’s from Central Michigan University in Public Administration and Master’s in Science (Clinical Mental Health Counseling) from Campbell University.

 Melissa has served as a Social Worker with a private agency and the County Department of Social Services in Family Preservation and Child Protective Services from 1993 to 2009.
 After her sixteen-year career as a social worker, Melissa decided it was time for a career change and pursued a new career in Administration.
 Melissa served seven (7) years as the practice administrator of a pediatric speech-language pathology group, ending in 2017 when she was admitted to Campbell’s Clinical Mental Health Counseling Program.
 Melissa is a member of Manna Church in Fayetteville, NC, and has served as the Director of the Special Needs Ministry for Children for the Fayetteville/Ft.
-Bragg Sites since 2015.
+Liberty Sites since 2015.
 Melissa plans to use her skills and knowledge in Counseling and Divinity to work with clients with a history of trauma.

 In her spare time, Melissa is an active member of Girl Scouts.
 She is a member of the Board of Directors for the Girls Scouts of North Carolina Coastal Pines, serving forty-one (41) counties in central and eastern North Carolina.